Sümi Naga: Origin

 The Sümi, also known as Sema, are one of the major Naga tribes predominantly residing in Nagaland, India.
 Their origins are rooted in the broader history of Naga tribes, who are believed to have migrated from regions in present-day Myanmar into Northeast India.

 They can be primarily found inhabiting the Zünheboto district which is native to the ethnic group.
-There are also sizable inhabitants of Sümi descents in Chümoukedima, Dimapur, Niuland and in some parts of Kiphire, mokokchung and wokha district.
-There are seven Sümi villages in Tinsukia District of Assam.
+There are also sizable inhabitants of Sümi descents in Chümoukedima, Dimapur, Niuland and in few parts of Kiphire, mokokchung and wokha district.
+Sümi diaspora are also found in seven villages of Tinsukia District in Assam.

 Oral traditions among the Sümi recount their migration from Khezhakeno, a village considered a common point of origin for several Naga tribes.
 From Khezhakeno, the Sümi dispersed in various directions, eventually settling in their current locations.

 Historically, the Sümi were known for their warrior traditions, including headhunting, a practice common among Naga tribes before the advent of Christianity in the region.
 With the arrival of Christian missionaries in the early 20th century, the Sümi, like many other Naga tribes, underwent significant cultural transformations, embracing Christianity and abandoning traditional practices such as headhunting.

-Today, the Sümi are recognised for their rich cultural heritage, including vibrant festivals like Tuluni, which celebrates the completion of the sowing season and prays for a bountiful harvest.
-They continue to play a significant role in the socio-political landscape of Nagaland, contributing to the state's cultural diversity and development.